jpritikin/coach/content/docs/me/psychoactive/cannabis.md

 ### Potentiators (CBD-like)

 - CBD is the classic potentiator.
-CBD opens the emotional spigot around the chest.
+CBD opens the emotional spigot around the heart.
 - [H4CBD](https://en.wikipedia.org/wiki/H4-CBD) (hydrogenated CBD) offers the reassurance of CBD, but in an even more delightfully exquisite way.
 CBD is largely obsolete.
 However, consider that H4CBD has a longer duration than CBD which might be good or bad depending on your application.
 H4CBD causes the muchies mostly when it is wearing off during which it feels like regular CBD.
 - CBN (cannabinol) offers a relaxing head high.
 Does not cause the munchies.
 - CBG (cannabigerol) is a great potentiator for energy blends.
 However, taken alone, I don't notice any effect from it.
-- CBC (cannabichromene) seems to provide too much emotional stability.
+- CBC (cannabichromene) seems to provide too much emotional stability?
 It's not unpleasant, but blocks the more subtle effects of H4CBD.
 Maybe it has something to offer in other blends?
-- CBDV (cannabidivarin) holds the heart steady while allowing a head high.
+- CBDV (cannabidivarin) holds the heart steady in a neutral shape while allowing a relaxing head high.
 A bit stimulating, but not incompatible with relaxation.
+Does not cause the munchies.
+- CBT (cannabicitran) holds the heart steady in a concave shape while allowing a relaxing head high.
+Does not cause the munchies.
+Possibly more potentiating and gentler come-down than CBDV.

 #### Head-Heart Axis